find your perfect postgrad program

 Medical Researcher

-There may be some of you who prefer the research side of medicine, rather than the practical part.
-Becoming a specialist researcher in your area of interest will enable you to dig deeper into a specialist area and exercise your expertise to find new cures for diseases and make use of new resources.
+There may be some people who prefer the research side of medicine rather than the practical side.
+Becoming a specialist researcher in your area of interest allows you to explore a subject in depth and use your expertise to help develop new treatments, improve medical understanding and contribute to future healthcare advances.
+Research careers may be based in universities, hospitals, research institutes or industry.

 Physician Assistant or Physician Associate